adamsiemaszkiewicz/droplet-drug-detector/README.md

 The Droplet Drug Detector (DDD) project aims to revolutionize pharmaceutical analysis by using advanced machine learning to analyze high-resolution microscopic images of dried droplets.
 This cutting-edge approach is designed to improve the identification and quantification of substances, thereby enhancing drug analysis and quality control.

 ### Authors & Contributors
-- Tomasz Urbaniak, PhD - co-author, xxxxxxxxx
+- **Tomasz Urbaniak, PhD** (Wrocław Medical Univesity): A pharmaceutical expert, Tomasz is the co-author responsible for guiding the project's pharmaceutical aspects, leveraging his extensive knowledge in the field.
-- Adam Siemaszkiewicz (myself) - co-author, machine learning, data science, and software engineering
+- **Adam Siemaszkiewicz, MSc (myself)** (Wrocław University of Science & Technology): As a co-author, I specialize in machine learning, data science, and software engineering, driving the technical and analytical facets of the project.
-- XXX XXX, MSc - contributor, sample collection and image acquisition
+- **Nicole Cutajar, MSc** (University of Malta) - A vital contributor focusing on sample collection and image acquisition, ensuring the integrity and quality of our dataset.

 ## Dataset
 The dataset comprises high-resolution microscopic images of various droplet samples, with each droplet being a few microliters in volume.
 For each substance, approximately 200-300 images of different concentrations are captured under controlled conditions to ensure data consistency and reliability.
 The dataset includes images of substances like gelatin capsules, lactose, methyl-cellulose, naproxen, pearlitol, and polyvinyl-alcohol.